gauthamchettiar/gauthamchettiar.github.io/_posts/2019-06-11-golang-explained-to-python-developer-p1.md

 <!-- 3.
 Move ahead with Second Part (or if you are early and it's not published yet, revise this one again) -->

 ## BONUS
-This section includes topics that can be skipped or just not that important.
-You may read this if you want to know, what functionalities does `go` command provide or who is the mascot of Golang.
+This section includes topics that has been categorized as *good to know*.
+You may go ahead and read this if you want to know like what functionalities does `go` command provide or who is the mascot of Golang!
 ### Golang Toolset
 Go along with compiling your code provides and array of different features that are quite useful in day-to-day programming scenarios.
 Complete featureset of go command can be found [here](https://golang.org/cmd/go/) I have listed some useful ones below for easy reference,
 1. `go help <command>` -  return details of any specific subcommand